 Of course valuable for fun family adventures and vacations but also for many students to catch up academically.

-Thousands of students across the U.S. fell behind in school during year one of the Coronavirus Pandemic.
-Unfortunately, many still have not caught up.
+Thousands of students across the U.S. fell behind in school during year one of the Coronavirus Pandemic and we are working hard to catch up.
 Some experts are even calling the setback an “academic achievement crisis”.

-Even aside from the effects of Covid-19, the average student loses 2.6 months of math learning during the summer months.
+Even aside from the effects of the pandemic, the average student loses 2.6 months of math learning during the summer months.

 Needless to say, if your child isn’t meeting grade-level expectations in certain areas, they certainly aren’t alone.

 And catching up during the school year isn’t an easy task.

 Students may be expected to continue to work on learning skills from the previous school year while simultaneously picking up new concepts during the current year.
 It can be overwhelming, and leave parents wondering how to help their child get back on track.